European Central Bank: Democratic accountability

 In return to its high degree of independence and discretion, the ECB is accountable to the European Parliament (and to a lesser extent to the European Court of Auditors, the European Ombudsman and the Court of Justice of the EU (CJEU)).
-Although no interinstitutional agreement exists between the European Parliament and the ECB to regulate the ECB's accountability framework, it has been inspired by a resolution of the European Parliament adopted in 1998 which was then informally agreed with the ECB and incorporated into the Parliament's rule of procedure.
-In 2021, the European Parliament's ECON Committee requested to start negotiations with the ECB to formalize and improve these accountability arrangements.
+Although the accountability mechanisms are not enshrined in EU law, several practices were established following a resolution of the European Parliament adopted in 1998, which were informally agreed by the ECB, and incorporated into the Parliament's rule of procedure.
+In 2023, the European Parliament and the ECB made these accountability arrangements were made more formal by signing an exchange of letter.

 The accountability framework involves five main mechanisms: